Lawrencium256/NODE_Hessian/nested_spheres/cross_entropy/README.md

 * NODE possesses a 'spike' which is associated with a jump in the loss surface.
 * 2nd eigenvalue for ANODE also decays more quickly than for the NODE.
 Again, it does so more smoothly.
 * The curves of minimum eigenvalue are roughly comparable, although that of the ANODE is smoother and perhaps slightly smaller.
+* For both NODE and ANODE, the final eigenspectra possess ~2-3 top outliers.

 <u>Experiment 1</u>